Understanding Your Financial Aid Award

 Personal Expenses: The estimated cost for books, supplies, clothing, laundry, telephone, entertainment, local transportation, and other incidentals is included in the personal expenses portion of your budget.
 Students generally spend between $800-$1000 on books over the course of both semesters.

 The term-time work expectation listed on your award letter is the amount of earnings during the academic year that we expect you to contribute toward your college costs.
 All earnings are paid directly to you, and it will be your responsibility to determine what portion of your earnings will be used towards billed and/or non-billed expenses.
 Students can work while at Harvard, but only some students are eligible for the Federal Work-Study Program (FWSP).
 Your financial aid letter will designate whether you can work in a job funded by FWSP or need to focus your job search on positions not funded by the program.
 Please note: You may request a subsidized student loan to replace or supplement part or all of a work expectation.
 To request a loan, visit the Student Loan Request Form.

 Federal Work-Study Program (FWSP)

 The messages on your financial aid decision letter will indicate if you are eligible for the Federal Work-Study Program (FWSP), also known as “work-study.”
-There are many non-FWSP jobs available on campus as well, and last year close to 65% of all Harvard students chose to work during the year.
+There are many non-FWSP jobs available on campus as well, and in a typical year close to 65% of all Harvard students chose to work during the year.
 FWSP is a wage subsidy program designed to expand your range of employment opportunities both on and off campus.
 FWSP is a federal financial aid program and thus it is not an option for international students or students who are not receiving federal aid.
 The FWSP wage-subsidy allows employers to hire students at wages they might not otherwise be able to afford because the federal government will pay roughly 70% of student earnings.
 Visit the Student Employment Office website to log into the jobs database to look for FWSP and non-FWSP jobs with your HarvardKey.